-9.4 kW-hr still gives us about 15 hours of backup if we only run critical loads.
+9.4 kW-hr still gives us about 12 hours of backup if we only run critical loads.
 Those include smoke and security alarms, communications, ceiling fans in the bedrooms, and the microwave and fridge.
+If we turn off the fridge (and don’t open the door unless necessary) we can push that to 48 hours.
 If we get a sunny day during the outage, we can recharge the batteries and gain about another 7 hours.

 |In order to recycle the heavy (and expensive) 4/0 braided copper connecting cables, I needed to get some battery terminal adapters to fit the new AGMs.
 Solid connections are essential for applications like this, where currents in excess of 100 amps can sometimes flow.
 Connectors like those shown can be obtained at most auto supply stores.
 Cleaning both the lead and copper surfaces before mechanical assembly ensures good electrical contact.|